hollow-earth/careerlens/README.md

 - Better scraping interruption and cancellation support
 - More flexible job-source configuration
 - Additional filtering and recommendation options
+- Access to the discarded table along with infinite scrolling
 - Improved resource management for local LLMs
 - The project is intentionally being released as a working prototype rather than waiting for every planned feature to be completed.